Top Benefits of DevOps: What do you Need to Know as a CIO?

-If you use a system with Amazon API Gateway, AWS Lambda function, and Amazon DynamoDB, error-detection needs monitoring each system.
+If you use a system with Amazon API Gateway, AWS Lambda function, and Amazon DynamoDB, error-detection needs continuous monitoring each system.
 In addition, manual examinations are Additionally, you require integrating manual tests to identify the root cause of the error before the operator fixes it, which takes more time.
-However, with DevOps Guru, you can automate all these tasks.
+However, with DevOps Guru, you can automate all these repetitive tasks.

 Your development team can access a list of anomalies in the system through analytics on the console with this tool.
 These analytics’ recommendations, contextual information, and observations can optimize the development process.

 Check out all about implementing DevOps for enterprises